Emperor Nikephoros III Botaneiates

 Certain historical conditions are relevant to a dating of the mosaics of the Room Over the Vestibule, if a time after March 867 is to be upheld.
 Photios, in the seventeenth Homily delivered on 29 March 867, concluded with an appeal to the two Emperors for their patronage of further figurative art in St. Sophia.
 The political and ecclesiastical intrigues of that summer can hardly have been conducive to the arrangement of such works.
 The last week of September saw the assassination of Michael III (23-24 September) and the removal of Photios (25 September).
 The recall of Ignatios did not immediately terminate the protracted communications with the Papal court.
 Then, from 9 January 869, St. Sophia suffered earthquake damage for forty days, which was sufficient to induce Basil I to provide funds for repairs.
 However, the sessions of the Fourth Council could have been held in the south gallery of St. Sophia from October 869 to February 870.
 The 870's were years of relative calm, with more opportunity for artistic patronage.
 It was a decade of high density of mosaic production, during which the major documented commissions were SS.
 Sergios and Bacchos, the Virgin of Pege, and the Holy Apostles, and the Nea Church of Basil I; the situation might even be taken to support statistically the higher probability of the execution of our mosaics in the 870's.
 Possible indications of date are offered by the internal evidence of the mosaics themselves.
 Two points of detail in the iconography deserve highlighting.
 The first is the portrait of St. Constantine, which should be contrasted with his representation in the lunette panel in the vestibule below.
 The differences are not limited to style; the iconographic type is different, our mosaic being distinguished by the dark bushy beard.
 The use of two types ought to correspond to a difference of intention.
 The meaning of the vestibule panel lies in its public claim of protection offered to city and church by the Virgin and Child.
 For this context Constantine appears more as a type of the young heroic saint than as an emperor.
 In the Room Over the Vestibule Constantine takes on the appearance of a contemporary Byzantine emperor and, moreover, bears a striking resemblance to a member of the family.

-Excerpts From The Mosaics of St. Sophia at Istanbul: The Rooms above the Southwest Vestibule and Ramp - Robin Cormack and Ernest J. W. Hawkins
+Excerpts From The Mosaics of St. Sophia at Istanbul: The Rooms above the Southwest Vestibule and Ramp - by the great Robin Cormack (he is married to Mary Beard) and Ernest J. W. Hawkins